tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 Alternatively, a deployment may choose to continue using the same hybrid certificate even after the traditional algorithm has been broken by the advent of a CRQC.
 While this may simplify operations by avoiding re-provisioning of trust anchors, it introduces a risk: the composite signature will no longer achieve Strong Unforgeability (SUF) (Section 10.2 of {{?I-D.ietf-pquip-pqc-engineers}}), as explained in Section 10.2 of {{!I-D.ietf-lamps-pq-composite-sigs}}.

 In this scenario, a CRQC can forge the broken traditional signature component (s1*) over a message (m).
 That forged component can then be combined with the valid post-quantum component (s2) to produce a composite signature (m, (s1*, s2)) that verifies successfully, thereby violating SUF.
 This loss of SUF is a property of the composite signature algorithm itself and does not impact protocols such as TLS, which treat composite ML-DSA as a black-box signature algorithm.
 Such protocols rely only on the signature generation and verification interfaces exposed by the composite algorithm, and signature verification results in a success or failure outcome.

-This property provides some operational flexibility during the transition, but does not remove the eventual need to deprecate broken traditional algorithms once CRQCs are available.
+This property provides operational flexibility: it means that the arrival of CRQCs does not require an immediate, emergency migration.
+Instead, organizations can use this window to execute a phased, well-planned transition to PQC-only certificates.

 ## Deployment Realities